timhagn/giffit/.github/ISSUE_TEMPLATE/feature_request.md

 <!--
   To make it easier for me to help you, please include as much useful information as possible.
-  Before opening a new issue, please search existing issues https://github.com/timhagn/gatsby-giffit/issues
+  Before opening a new issue, please search existing issues https://github.com/timhagn/giffit/issues

-  And though I try to include new features right away, be aware, that not every one of them can be added to `gatsby-giffit`.
+  And though I try to include new features right away, be aware, that not every one of them can be added to `giffit`.
 -->

 ## Summary